erikalvner/analogueblog/content/posts/pointnshoot.md

-+++
-title = "Cheap Point n' Shoots" date = "2024-12-09T00:05:35+02:00"
-author = "erik"
-authorTwitter = "" #do not include @
-cover = "pointnshoot/minoltaafcolympusxa2.jpg"
-coverCaption = ""
+---
+title: Cheap Point n' Shoots
+date: 2024-12-09
+author: erik
+cover: static/pointnshoot/minoltaafcolympusxa2.jpg
-description = "Comparing two cheap point n' shoots - the **Minolta AF-C** and the **Olympus XA2.**" showFullContent = false readingTime = true hideComments = false color = "" #color from the theme settings toc = "true" draft = "false"
+description: Comparing two cheap point n' shoots - the Minolta AF-C and the Olympus XA2
-+++
+readingtime: true
+toc: true
+draft: false
+---
 ## Introduction

 A few years ago when I was just getting into film photography, around 2017, I found a lot of YouTube videos about the Olympus XA.
 It's a tiny point n' shoot featuring a rangefinder focus system.
 Great, huh?

 The only problem is its price.
 It's been hyped up over the years and they're now quite costly if you want one in good condition and working order --- and you do.
 Since they're all electrical cameras, you can't simply get them fixed if you receive a broken one or if it ends up breaking.